The Librarian (franchise): Comic books

-The Librarian
+The Librarian: Return to King Solomon's Mines

 Released in November 2006, Electric Entertainment and Atlantis Studios produced a graphic novel adaptation of Return to King Solomon's Mines.
 The adaption was written by James Watson and illustrated by Nate Pride.

 Electric Entertainment and Atlantis Studios additionally signed an exclusive worldwide agreement to produce an original comic book series based on The Librarian characters.
 "Comics are great opportunities to explore mythology, history, and each character in a way we could never do on film," said Executive Producer Dean Devlin.
 "There are thousands of artifacts in the Library – each one a new adventure.
 Based on the response we’ve had from the first film, fans of all ages loved the characters and want to see more.
 This series will give it to them."